kachkaev/njt/src/cli/README.md

 For requests like `njt [package]`, `njt [package] n` or `njt [package] y`, the tool just navigates you to URLs like `https://www.npmjs.com/package/[package]` or `https://yarn.pm/[package]`.

-Other cases require looking into `package.json` of the latest published version.
+Other cases involve a quick inspection of `package.json` in the latest published version.
-This file contains links to the repository, the homepage and other fields, which `njt` uses to construct the destination URL.
+This file contains the location of the repository, the homepage and some other fields, which `njt` uses to construct the destination URL.

 The command line version of the tool takes you to `https://njt.now.sh/jump?q=YOUR_QUERY`, from which you are redirected to the destination.

 ## Prior art

-Shortcuts to some destination are built into `npm`:
+Shortcuts to some of the `njt` destinations are built into `npm`:

 📦 [`npm docs <package>` or `npm home <package>`](https://docs.npmjs.com/cli/docs)
 ⭥